openfulcrum/OpenInvest/readme.md

 The open source investment API

 We are starting with OpenInvest and specifically buying an ISA.
 Soon other investment products will be added.
-If you have a business use for OpenInvest, please [fill out our survey](http://survey.openfulcrum.com) because we are always on the look-out for expanding the partner ecosystem around OpenFulcrum and co-creating new solutions.
+If you have a business use for OpenInvest?
+Want to buy and sell specific financial products or have other requirments?
+Please [fill out our survey](http://survey.openfulcrum.com) because we are always on the look-out for expanding the partner ecosystem around OpenFulcrum and co-creating new solutions.

 # Mock API for GraphQL Schema
 To test the API, please install the Mock API server.